livingshade/rCore-eBPF-enhancement/README.md

 ## Usage

-add dependencies in Cargo.toml to your project and change `osutils.rs` according to your OS.
+1. add dependencies in Cargo.toml to your project
+2. change `osutils.rs` according to your OS.
+3. If your OS dosen't use the trapframe crate, modify trapframe related functions in arch/{arch}/trapframe.rs accordingly.

 ## example